Black hole mass and spin estimates of the most distant quasars: KERRBB equations

-A smaller number of parameters reduces the precision of equations \ref{eq:nupeak2} and \ref{eq:nulnupeak2}.
-The different parameters for $g_{\rm 1}$ and $g_{\rm 2}$ are reported in Tab. \ref{ap:tab1} for the viewing angles $\theta_{\rm v} = 30^{\circ} - 45^{\circ}$.
-By inverting the expressions \ref{eq:nupeak2} and \ref{eq:nulnupeak2}, the BH mass, accretion rate and Eddington ratio, can be found:
+A smaller number of parameters reduces the precision of these equations.
+The different parameters for $g_{\rm 1}$ and $g_{\rm 2}$ are reported in Table \ref{ap:tab1} for the viewing angles $\theta_{\rm v} = 30^{\circ} - 45^{\circ}$.
+Then the BH mass, accretion rate and Eddington ratio can be found: